📅 Last updated: March 13, 2025

 99.99% of the time = “for a specific period of time”.

-A reliable system is supported by other key characteristics such as resilience, fault tolerance, and robustness.
+A reliable system is built on key characteristics like resilience, fault tolerance, and robustness.

-Understanding the difference between resilience, fault tolerance, robustness, and reliability is key to designing systems that can thrive under pressure.
-We should make sure that the differences between each characteristic are clear in our head.
+Understanding the difference between resilience, fault tolerance, robustness, and reliability is key to designing systems that can thrive at scale.
+The first step is making sure these characteristics are crystal clear in our head, so we can recognize when and how to apply them effectively.

 We will cover the topic of hinted handoff in a future issue.